anishfelixm/SpringBoot-Roadmap/week1_java-basics/JavaOOPS/README.md

 This is the process where one class acquires the attributes and methods of another class.
 The child class must "extend" the super/parent class to inherit its properties.
 The child classes can have their own individual methods and attributes.
 Method overriding is when a method is defined in subclass which is already defined in parent class, so that the child class can have it's own implementation of the method.
+Super is the keyword used to refer to the parent class.
 E.g:
 > public class car extends vehicle {}